ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PRIV_TYPE

-This indicates the type of the privilege.
+This indicates the type of privilege.

 - 1: Indicates an object privilege
 - 2: Indicates a system privilege